Hunters Who Use Boats to Hunt

 - Always check the weather and stay as close to the shore as possible.

-- Never fire shots or release arrows until the boat is stopped, the motor is turned off, and the boat is secured or properly anchored.
+- Never fire shots or release arrows until the vessel is stopped, the motor is turned off, and the vessel is secured or properly anchored.
 Always remain seated when shooting.
 Of course, you must possess a valid hunting license, tags, and permits for whatever you are hunting.

-- Be aware of laws regarding transport of firearms in a boat.
+- Be aware of laws regarding transport of firearms in a vessel.

-- Ensure that all firearms are always unloaded with the safety on and are secured in a gun case when they are being transported in a boat.
+- Ensure that all firearms are always unloaded with the safety on and are secured in a gun case when they are being transported in a vessel.